 Tara Hunt is a fantastic femme that I have run into over the last 7 years, both in Europe and in the US.
 She did a talk for TEDxConcordia a while back about being a startup entrepreneur – a new opportunity for her to conquer, after being one of the coolest and smartest authors and marketers that I have ever met.
 The talk is entitled “the unclear path” and it made me think hard about my own path as an entrepreneur and as a business owner.

-One of the things I personally struggle a lot with, is that I don’t think I do enough as an entrepreneur.
-There’s not enough hours in the day to have me do everything I want to do.
-Also the financial insecurity kinda sucks (as fx. now where we have two rents because we haven’t sold our apartment in CPH yet (oh and if anyone is interested in the coolest new yorker apartment 12 km outside of CPH you can see it here and you can buy it from me =) It’s the space where I’ve build Toothless Tiger and written my book so it just oozes with curly Â creativity =))
+One of the things I personally struggle a lot with is that I don’t think I do enough as an entrepreneur.
+There are not enough hours in the day to have me do everything I want to do.
+Also, the financial insecurity kinda sucks (as fx. now where we have two rents because we haven’t sold our apartment in CPH yet (oh and if anyone is interested in the coolest new yorker apartment 12 km outside of CPH you can see it here and you can buy it from me =) It’s the space where I’ve build Toothless Tiger and written my book so it just oozes with curly Â creativity =))